 The aim of this study is to investigate whether changes in stimulus saliency induce a corresponding modulation of ongoing oscillations, and whether these modulations relate more closely to the saliency or the intensity of the stimulus.
 As saliency and stimulus intensity are inherently tied to each other, this investigation does not aim to quantify the exact contribution of each factor.
 More so, the goal is to achieve a better understanding of how both these factors (and their interaction) can modulate ongoing oscillations.
-To this aim, intensity will be varied using an oddball paradigm during which the stimulation intensity changes periodically between baseline and oddballs which will be delivered at a higher stimulation intensity (i.e., "high" oddball).
-Based on Rossion et al. (2015), we expect to be able to "tag" both the baseline and the oddball response at their respective frequency of stimulation.
+The saliency of the applied stimulus will be manipulated by occasionally changing its intensity.
+More specificallyTo this aim, intensity will be varied using an oddball paradigm during which the stimulation intensity changes periodically between baseline and oddballs which will be delivered at a higher stimulation intensity (i.e., "high" oddball).
+Based on Rossion et al. (2015), we expect to be able to "tag" both the baseline and -the oddball response at their respective frequency of stimulation.
 To disentangle the effect of saliency and intensity (which are inherently tied to each other since a more intense stimulus is often also more salient), we will employ a control condition, during which the oddball will be delivered at the same frequency as in the high oddball condition, but with a lower stimulation intensity (i.e., "low" oddball).
 Thus, the main characteristic of this oddball will be its saliency, since its low intensity will make it different (i.e. "standing out") in comparison to the baseline stimuli.
 We hypothesize that the oddballs in both conditions will be perceived at a different intensity compared to the stimulation at baseline frequency.
-Further, we expect that the oddball will lead to a peak at its stimulation frequency for the high oddball condition.
-While we also expect a modulation for the low oddball if saliency affects the EEG response, no periodic modulation of this oddball would indicate a predominant role of intensity in the modulation of ongoing oscillations If the amplitude of the neural response in the low oddball condition is similar to the amplitude at the oddball frequency in the high oddball condition, it would suggest that the modulation of ongoing oscillations is mostly affected by change detection rather than intensity.
-Conversely, if a periodic modulation is found in both conditions, but smaller for the low compared to the high oddball, the results would suggest that the modulation of ongoing oscillations is more closely related to the intensity of the stimulation, but still has an underlying contribution of the saliency of the stimuli.
+Further, we expect that the oddball in both conditions will lead to a peak at its stimulation frequency for the high oddball condition.
+While we also expect a modulation for the low oddball if saliency affects the EEG response, no periodic modulation of this oddball would indicate a predominant role of intensity in the modulation of ongoing oscillations.
+If the amplitude of the neural response in the low oddball condition is similar to the amplitude at the oddball frequency in the high oddball condition, it would suggest that the modulation of ongoing oscillations is mostly affected by change detection rather than intensity.
+Conversely, if a periodic modulation is found in both conditions, but smaller for the low compared to the high oddball, the results would suggest that the modulation of ongoing oscillations is more closely related to the intensity of the stimulation, but still has an underlying contribution of the saliency of the stimuli., we expect to see a smaller to non-existent modulation at the oddball frequency in the low oddball condition.